 Camping In El Chalten

 There are 3 base camps in the Los Glaciares National Park that are free but does not have much facilities apart from the latrine.
-You will have to bring your own cooking equipments and lighting equipments.
+You will have to bring your own cooking and lighting equipment.

 They are the De Agostini Base Camp located in the Laguna Torre trek, which is good for catching sunrise at Laguna Torre.